flenniken/statictea/docs/runFunction.md

 # funFind

-Return the position of a substring in a string.
+Find the position of a substring in a string.
 When the substring is not found you can return a default value.
 A warning is generated when the substring is missing and you don't specify a default value.

 ~~~
 find(str: string, substring: string, optional default: any) any